telerik/ajax-docs/controls/button/how-to/use-navigateurl-with-standardbutton-type.md

 ---
 title: Use NavigateUrl with StandardButton Type
-page_title: Use NavigateUrl with StandardButton Type | UI for ASP.NET AJAX Documentation
+page_title: Use NavigateUrl with StandardButton Type | RadButton for ASP.NET AJAX Documentation
 description: Use NavigateUrl with StandardButton Type
 slug: button/how-to/use-navigateurl-with-standardbutton-type
 tags: use,navigateurl,with,standardbutton,type